rishabharaj/Team-task-tracker/README.md

 ## 👨‍💻 About

-Built with ❤️ by Rishabh Araj
+Built with ❤️ by Rishabharaj

 **GitHub:** [@rishabharaj](https://github.com/rishabharaj)